pinecypressfxd/Bubble_Identification_MTS/README.md

 # Bubble_Identification_MTS

-The plasma-sheet bubble identification models are for Paper "Plasma-Sheet Bubble Identification Using Multivariate Time Series Classification".
-The paper is subbmitted to Journal of Geophysical Research.
+This is the official repository for JGR paper "Plasma-Sheet Bubble Identification Using Multivariate Time Series Classification".
 This code consists of two parts, including "model_construction" and "predict_code".
 The best trained model result is in the folder "best_model_result".